-- You’re financially free but instead of worrying about paying bills you’re worrying about reducing commission charges.
+- You’re financially free but instead of worrying about paying bills you’re worried about reducing commission charges.

 - Not that you’ll need it, but banks and lenders simply won’t believe how you make your money – even if they can see that Betfair deposits £10,000 into your account each month.
 Madness I know!